By Dr. Mercola

 Fermented foods are ideal for this, however, because if properly fermented can contain 100 times more probiotics than a supplement.
 Another option to improve the makeup of bacteria in your gut,the fecal transplant, is also proving to be quite effective.
 A fecal microbiota transplant (FMT) involves taking donor feces (the donor is typically a spouse or relative) and basically transferring it to the patient during a colonoscopy.

 The benefit?
 The patient receives a transplanted population of healthy flora that can go to work correcting any number of gastrointestinal and other health problems.
-Research has found the transplants showed promise in the treatment of ulcerative colitis and Crohn's disease, with symptoms improving in days to weeks.
+Research has found the transplants showed promise in the treatment of Crohn's disease and ulcerative colitis, with symptoms improving in days to weeks.

 Natural Solutions for Inflammatory Bowel Disease